farhangnaderi/muse-lsl/README.md

 To begin an LSL stream from the first available Muse:

     $ muselsl stream

+This is the way to bring it up on MacOs (You are recommended to be on VirtualEnv)

+    $ sudo python3 -m muselsl stream -b bleak

 To connect to a specific Muse you can pass the name of the device as an argument.
 Device names can be found on the inside of the left earpiece (e.g. Muse-41D2):